SlopCrew/WinterlandArchive/experiments/PlayableEditor/README.md

 - Assets/meshes/Combined*??
   - No, I tried, it broke stuff

 Instead of excluding audio, we neuter it.
-We find every .ogg and replace it with a copy of empty.ogg.
+We find every `.ogg` and replace it with a copy of `empty.ogg`.
 This preserves references, so referenced audio *should* play correctly in game even though editor is silent.

   Assets\audio